Vehicle insurance in France: Defense recourse

 Defense and recourse cover is often inseparable from third-party liability cover, as its purpose is to provide amicable or legal defense and recourse on behalf of the insured against injured or liable third parties following a claim.

 The insurance must provide the policyholder with counsel and a free choice of lawyer, as well as cover the costs of legal proceedings, bailiffs and expert appraisals.

 It can be complemented by legal expenses insurance.

 Driver safety

 Driver's safety covers bodily injury to the driver when he or she is at fault, or when there is no identified third party.
 It can be compared to "individual accident" insurance.
 It can either be included in the automobile contract, or taken out separately.
 In fact, damage suffered by the driver is excluded from the Badinter Law compensation system.
 It often includes a disability deductible, which means that coverage only applies in the event of serious bodily injury.

-Coverage is provided for medical expenses incurred as a result of the accident, loss of income due to disability, home improvement costs such as the installation of a ramp, and the wages of home helps due to loss of independence.
+Coverage is provided for medical expenses incurred as a result of the crash, loss of income due to disability, home improvement costs such as the installation of a ramp, and the wages of home helps due to loss of independence.
 In the event of death, funeral expenses may be reimbursed, or a fixed lump sum or annuity may be paid.